MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 # Young World 1, Unit 4: Throughout the Year
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
 **This unit covers seasons, weather, and appropriate clothing.
 Here are some suggestions for native English speakers to delve deeper into this theme:**

 ## Snowflake Bentley, by Jacqueline Briggs Martin